This post may contain affiliate links. Check out our disclosure for more information.

 Here’s a quick breakdown of each blue book alternative:

-NADA, or the National Automobile Dealers’ Association, has been widely considered to be the standard when it came to assessing the value of an RV for years.
+NADA, or the National Automobile Dealers’ Association, has been widely considered to be the standard when it came to assessing the value of an RV for years (Nada RV Values).

 In 2015, J.D.
-Power purchased NADA’s used RV evaluation guides and tool.
+Power purchased the NADA website including the used RV evaluation guides and tool.
 It’s now located here: RV Prices, Values & Reviews – J.D.
 Power.

 They offer the most comprehensive tool on the market that breaks down valuation-related information for all RV types.